jennadilullo8/ideabox-boilerplate/README.md

 - Jenna DiLullo: https://github.com/jennadilullo8

 ## About project:
 In this project, we created an application with which a user will be able to record and archive their ideas.
 The user will write their ideas in the provided Title and Idea inputs, and save them for later reference.
-They can also "star" an idea, and use the Filter Starred Ideas button to filter their starred ideas.
+They can also "star" an idea, and use the Filter Starred Ideas button to only display starred ideas.
 This application is also mobile-friendly to satisfy the user on the go.

 ## Project Goals:

 - Build an application from scratch using HTML, CSS, and JavaScript
 - Properly communicate GitFlow with collaborators
-- Use Media Queries to respond to mobile layout
+- Use media queries to respond to mobile layout
-- Build responsive client-side applications with good user feedback
+- Build a responsive client-side application with good user feedback
-- Use a separate data model, such as a class, and a DOM model
+- Use a separate data model and a DOM model
 - Create arrays to filter what is displayed
 - Refactor code to show only DRY and SRP code
 - Implement `localStorage` for the user
 * Utilize `data-*` attributes